QualiChain/P2Cstore/README.md

 [logo]: https://web.ist.utl.pt/~ist180970/assets/img/qualichain-logo.png
 A Storage System for the Qualichain Portuguese PoC.
 The Qualichain Portuguese PoC is about the interaction between a higher education organization, IST (or Técnico Lisboa), and a recruiting organization, AMA.
 A full version of the PoC source code is provided in another repository (https://github.com/QualiChain/consortium).

 This repository presents a storage system for the blockchain.
-This system can work paralely to the blockchain storing files that are added through transactions on the blockchain and stored here.
+This system can work paralely to the blockchain.
+It works by storing files that are added through transactions on the blockchain.

 ## Index:
 - [System Requirements](#system-requirements)